Gavin Williams just misses Guardians' first no-hitter in 44 years in 4-1 win over Mets

 NEW YORK (AP) — Gavin Williams came within two outs of Cleveland’s first no-hitter in 44 years before Juan Soto homered with one out in the ninth inning, and the Guardians completed a three-game sweep of the reeling New York Mets with a 4-1 win Wednesday.

 Williams (7-4) walked three and struck out six, including Francisco Lindor to lead off the ninth.
-But Soto homered just beyond the leaping grasp of center fielder Angel Martinez two pitches later.
+But Soto homered just beyond the leaping grasp of center fielder Angel Martínez two pitches later for the Mets' first hit since the fourth inning of Tuesday's 3-2 loss.

 The Guardians have not thrown a no-hitter since Len Barker twirled a perfect game on May 15, 1981.
 Their no-hitter drought is the longest in the majors.